 Goodyear Tires Cited

-Several RV manufacturers, including Fleetwood and Newman, have replaced the original tires on their large RV’s with larger sized tires.
-Goodyear no longer markets the tire as a RV tire, and in 2000 introduced a tire made specifically for Class A motor homes.
+Several RV manufacturers, including Fleetwood and Newman, have replaced the original tires on their large RV’s with larger-sized tires.
+Goodyear no longer markets the tire as an RV tire, and in 2000 introduced a tire made specifically for Class A motor homes.
 But Dave Wilkins, a spokesman for Goodyear, denied that there is a problem with the G159 tire.

 “We never really had a problem with that tire,” he said.
 “Most of the situations that came up were application problems.
 They were put on RV’s, but they [the RV’s] were overloaded.
 “A lot of people didn’t maintain them with enough inflation pressure,” he said.

 Responding to consumer complaints, however, the National Highway Traffic Safety Administration is investigating tire failures in Class A motor homes.
 NHTSA has requested information for Goodyear and other tire makers.
 In a Dec.
 5, 2006 report, the agency said: “It appears that as manufactures offer, and purchasers of ‘Class A” motor home vehicles select…an increasing number of features such as ‘slide-out’ galleys and bedrooms…the weight of the vehicles increases, resulting in higher axle and tire loads.”